frontend-dashboard/multimedia-browser/README_EN.md

 $ npm run dev
 ```

-In development mode, the application will start a development server and automatically open an application window.
+In development mode, the application starts a development server and automatically opens the application window.
 The development server supports hot reloading, and the interface will automatically update after code changes.

-### Build Application
+### Build the Application

 ```bash
 # Windows platform